MridulDhiman/chronotable/README.md

 ### Todo
 - Buffered Channel/Wait Group which will block the main thread till all the goroutines are not completed
 - Implement transactions for each commit using AOF file
-- Upload snapshot and AOF files to object storage/NoSQL database
+- Upload snapshot and AOF files to firestore
 - Scheduled backups of data
 - Diffing b/w diff. versions
 - Ability to merge different versions